 - 92. A Grower may choose to pay the Establishment Fee, Upfront Annual Fee or Upfront Rent by entering into a 12 Month Interest Free Loan arrangement with Arwon.
 The Application Form attached to the PDS must be completed. - 93.
-Growers who enter into such a loan agreement with Arwon are required to pay on Application: - a \$100 Administration Fee per Application; and - a deposit of 20% of the Establishment Fee(s) for the acquisition of one or more Sandalwood Lots.
+Growers who enter into such a loan agreement with Arwon are required to pay on Application: - a \$100 Administration Fee per Application; and - a deposit of 20% of the Establishment Fee(s) for the acquisition of one or more Sandalwood Lots. - 94.
+The balance of the Establishment Fee(s) remaining after the 20% deposit has been paid is repayable in 12 equal monthly instalments commencing on the 30th day of the month after the Grower's application has been accepted and must be paid in full within 12 months of the Application being accepted.

-- 94. The balance of the Establishment Fee(s) remaining after the 20% deposit has been paid is repayable in 12 equal monthly instalments commencing on the 30th day of the month after the Grower's application has been accepted and must be paid in full within 12 months of the Application being accepted. - 95.
-The loans from Arwon are made on a full recourse commercial basis and normal debt recovery procedures, including legal action, will be taken in the case of defaulting borrowers.
+- 95. The loans from Arwon are made on a full recourse commercial basis and normal debt recovery procedures, including legal action, will be taken in the case of defaulting borrowers.
 The loans will be secured by a charge over the Grower's Interest(s) in the Project. - 96.
 A Grower who enters into a 12 Month Interest Free Loan arrangement with Arwon can only deduct the Establishment Fee(s) in the year in which Arwon actually pays the amount into the Responsible Entity's bank account (see paragraph 29 of this Ruling). - 97.
-The \$100 Administration Fee is deductible in the year in which it is incurred (paragraph 32 of this Ruling).
+The \$100 Administration Fee is deductible under subsection 25-25(6) in the year in which it is incurred (paragraph 32 of this Ruling).

-Principle and Interest Loan offered by Arwon
+Principal and Interest Loan offered by Arwon

 - 98. A Grower may choose to pay the Establishment Fee, Upfront Annual Fee or Upfront Rent by entering into a principal and interest loan with Arwon.
-The Application Form attached to the PDS must be completed. - 99.
-Growers who enter into such agreement will be bound by the terms and conditions of the loan agreement which requires: - a loan term of six years, although Arwon may allow a term of up to 10 years in certain circumstances; - monthly payments of principle and interest; - an application fee of \$300 plus 0.5% of the amount of the finance; - a deposit of 10% in certain circumstances; and - the loan to be secured by a charge over the Grower's Interest(s) in the Project. - 100.
+The Application Form must be completed. - 99.
+Growers who enter into such agreement will be bound by the terms and conditions of the loan agreement which requires: - a loan term of up to ten years; - monthly payments of principal and interest; - an application fee of \$300 plus 0.5% of the amount of the finance; - a deposit of 10% in certain circumstances; and - the loan to be secured by a charge over the Grower's Interest(s) in the Project. - 100.
 The finance provided by Arwon is made on a full recourse commercial basis and normal debt recovery procedures, including legal action will be taken in the case of defaulting borrowers. - 101.
 Arwon will only provide loans to Growers where it has sufficient funds to do so.